lisaphaaaam/lisaphaaaam/README.md

 - 👋 Hi, I’m @lisaphaaaam
 - 👀 I’m interested in music, style, crafting, and...tiktok.
-- 🌱 I’m currently learning Java SCript.
+- 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me instagram @lisaphaaaam
+- 📫 instagram @lisaphaaaam

 <!---
 lisaphaaaam/lisaphaaaam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.